verekia/js-stack-from-scratch/tutorial/04-webpack-react/README.md

 }
 ```

 This file is used to describe how our bundle should be assembled: `entry` is the starting point of our app and `output.filename` is the file path of the bundle to generate.
 We put it in a `dist` folder, which will contain bundles and other things that are generated automatically (unlike the declarative CSS we created earlier which lives in `public`). `module.rules` is where you tell Webpack to apply some treatment to some type of files.
-Here we say that we want all `.js` and `.jsx` files except the ones in `node_modules` to go through something called `babel-loader`.
+Here we say that we want all `.js` and `.jsx` (React) files except the ones in `node_modules` to go through something called `babel-loader`.
 We also want these two extensions to `resolve`.
 Finally, we declare a port for Webpack Dev Server.

 `babel-loader` is a plugin for Webpack that transpiles your code just like we've been doing since the beginning of this tutorial.
 The only difference is that this time, the code will end up running in the browser of your client instead of your server.